boban100janovski/boban984.github.io/_posts/2013-11-03-Basic-JavaScript-Tips.md

 Good blog post if u want to know more :
 [http://webreflection.blogspot.com/2010/10/javascript-coercion-demystified.html](http://webreflection.blogspot.com/2010/10/javascript-coercion-demystified.html)

-That's it for now guys, hope you liked my blog post, i would appreciate any feedback, write some comments in the form bellow.
+That's it for now guys, hope you liked my blog post, I would appreciate any feedback, write some comments in the form bellow.